That's My Mama: Season 2 (1975)

-Catchphrases

-"Wooooooo, WHEE!!
-I got it, I got it, and I got to report it!"—Junior's (Ted Lange) introduction whenever he had a bit of juicy gossip to tell Clifton and anybody else in the barbershop who happened to be listening.

 Home media

-Sony Pictures Home Entertainment released both Seasons on DVD in Region 1 on August 23, 2005.
-The majority of episodes are presented on both DVD releases in their edited-for-syndication form.
-Only a handful of episodes are presented in their original unedited form.
+Sony Pictures Home Entertainment released both seasons on DVD in Region 1 on August 23, 2005.
+The majority of the episodes are presented on both DVD releases in their edited-for-syndication form.
+Only a handful of episodes are presented in their original, unedited form.

-On June 13, 2017, Sony Pictures Home Entertainment released That's My Mama- The Complete Series on DVD in Region 1.
+On June 13, 2017, Sony Pictures Home Entertainment released That's My Mama- The Complete Series on DVD in Region 1, with the same amount of edited episodes as the season sets.

-Cultural reference
+Cultural references

-In the movie Coming to America, Eddie Murphy has a brief role as Randy Watson, who is explained by Arsenio Hall’s character, Reverend Brown, to have played “Joe the Policeman" in the (fictional) "What’s Going Down” episode of That's My Mama.
+In the movie Coming to America, Eddie Murphy has a brief role as Randy Watson, who is explained by Arsenio Hall’s character, Reverend Brown, to have played “Joe the Policeman" in the (fictional) "What’s Goin' Down” episode of That's My Mama.

 In the Family Guy episode "Mr. Griffin Goes to Washington," Peter testifies before Congress.
 Trying to think of a snappy line with which to end his speech, he finally quips "Well, that's my mama!"
 (This was the tagline at the end of each That's My Mama episode's prologue.)

-Syndicated Rebroadcast
+Syndicated rebroadcast

-Decades TV reran all 39 episodes of That's My Mama in their Weekend Binge programming for February 12-13, 2022.
+Decades (now Catchy Comedy) aired That's My Mama during their weekend binge marathon block on February 12–13, 2022, on February 3, 2024, on February 23, 2025, and on August 10, 2025.